react-navigation/react-navigation.github.io/docs/navigation-prop.md

 - `focus` - This event is emitted when the screen comes into focus
 - `blur` - This event is emitted when the screen goes out of focus
+- `state` (advanced) - This event is emitted when the navigator's state changes

 Example: